juanjdeharo/PyBear_Analysis/README.md

 ![PyBer_fare_summary](https://github.com/juanjdeharo/PyBear_Analysis/blob/main/analysis/PyBer_fare_summary.png)
 > Based on the multiple line graph, I find no identifiable pattern other than perhaps fluctuating fares around the times of Spring Break.
 Other than that the only inference I can make is that urban cities have much more total weekly fares than rural cities.

+## Summary
+> It would appear that total fares and rides vary proportionally with the amount of drivers per city type.
+If we could assume that there is a demand in rural areas then increasing the amount of drivers in rural areas would increase the total fare, dicreasing disparities.
+Perhaps suggesting for/reallocating urban and suburban drivers to rural cities could decrease disparieies.
+Also it would seem that both urban and suburban fares are lower in the winter while rural stay relatively the same, which means we could suggest/reallocate drivers from urban and suburban cities to rural cities on those dates.
+Or promote to hire more drivers in rural areas in the winter.